Division of Korea: UN intervention and the formation of separate governments

 On 10 May 1948 the south held a general election.
 It took place amid widespread violence and intimidation, as well as a boycott by opponents of Syngman Rhee.
-On 15 August, the "Republic of Korea" (Daehan Minguk) formally took over power from the U.S. military, with Syngman Rhee as the first president.
+In response, the All-Union Communist Party (Bolsheviks) Politburo instructed Shtykov to implement the Constitution of North Korea, which the People's Assembly voted to do so on 10 July, establishing the Democratic People's Republic of Korea (Chosŏn Minjujuŭi Inmin Konghwaguk).
+The legislative elections then took place on 25 August with Kim Il Sung appointed as prime minister on 9 September.
+In the South, on 15 August, the Republic of Korea (Daehan Minguk) formally declared its statehood and took over power from the U.S. military, with Syngman Rhee as the first president.
 USAMGIK was formally dissolved and the Korean Military Advisory Group was formed to train and provide support for the South Korean army.
 U.S forces started to withdraw in a process that was completed by 1949.
-In the North, the "Democratic People's Republic of Korea" (Chosŏn Minjujuŭi Inmin Konghwaguk) was declared on 9 September, with Kim Il Sung as prime minister.

 On 12 December 1948, the United Nations General Assembly accepted the report of UNTCOK and declared the Republic of Korea to be the "only lawful government in Korea".
 However, none of the members of UNTCOK considered that the election had established a legitimate national parliament.
 The Australian government, which had a representative on the commission declared that it was "far from satisfied" with the election.

 Unrest continued in the South.
 In October 1948, the Yeosu–Suncheon rebellion took place, in which some regiments rejected the suppression of the Jeju uprising and rebelled against the government.
 In 1949, the Syngman Rhee government established the Bodo League in order to keep an eye on its political opponents.
 The majority of the Bodo League's members were innocent farmers and civilians who were forced into membership.
 The registered members or their families were executed at the beginning of the Korean War.
 On 24 December 1949, South Korean Army massacred Mungyeong citizens who were suspected communist sympathizers or their family and affixed blame to communists.

 Korean War

 This division of Korea, after more than a millennium of being unified, was seen as controversial and temporary by both regimes.
-From 1948 until the start of the civil war on 25 June 1950, the armed forces of each side engaged in a series of bloody conflicts along the border.
-In 1950, these conflicts escalated dramatically when North Korean forces invaded South Korea, triggering the Korean War.
+From 1948 until the start of the civil war in June 1950, the armed forces of both sides engaged in a series of bloody skirmishes along the border.
+On 25 June 1950, North Korean forces invaded South Korea, triggering the Korean War.
 The United Nations intervened to protect the South, sending a US-led force.
-As it occupied the south, the Democratic People's Republic of Korea attempted to unify Korea under its regime, initiating the nationalisation of industry, land reform, and the restoration of the People's Committees.
+As it occupied the south, the Democratic People's Republic of Korea attempted to unify Korea under its communist regime, initiating the nationalisation of industry, land reform, and the restoration of the People's Committees.